 Set up a remote work policy for DLP

 The COVID-19 pandemic has shown companies everywhere that they need to be prepared to take their business remotely in case of emergencies.
-However, many organizations invested heavily in the security of company networks which, once a computer is taken home, can leave the sensitive data stored on it vulnerable to breaches.
+However, many organizations invested heavily in the security of corporate networks which, once a computer is taken home, can leave the sensitive data stored on it vulnerable to security threats and data leaks.

-It is therefore important for companies to set up a remote work policy that includes DLP tools that will work outside the company network and whether a device is online or offline.
-In this way, they can ensure that data is continually protected, no matter where a company computer travels to.
+It is therefore important for companies to set up a remote work policy that includes endpoint DLP tools that will work outside the company network and whether a device is online or offline, so data is continually protected, no matter where a company computer is physically located.

 Educate employees on DLP and data security

-An understanding of the importance of DLP can also prevent employees from attempting to circumvent policies and instead report any problems they may be experiencing to admins who can then tweak DLP policies for higher overall efficiency.
+An understanding of the usefulness of DLP strategies can also prevent employees from attempting to circumvent policies and instead report any problems they may be experiencing to admins who can then tweak DLP policies for higher overall efficiency.

 Download our free ebook on